uhray/crud/README.md

 Options:

   * *cors* - `Boolean` (default=false) - whether to enable cross-site requests using the [cors](https://www.npmjs.org/package/cors) module.
 If truthy and not an object, it creates a configuration for [cors](https://www.npmjs.org/package/cors) that allows all origins to request cross-origin and allows credentials to be stored.
 If the configuration is an object, this object will be passed as the options to the [cors](https://www.npmjs.org/package/cors) middleware.
+  * *base* - `String` (default='/api') - the base url route of the API.
+All routes will be nested after these.
+A common example of changing this would be to something like `'/api/v1'`.

 <a name="entity" href="#entity">#</a> crud.<b>entity</b>(<i>route</i>)